Max de Waal

-Max de Waal (born 10 January 2002) is a Dutch professional footballer who plays as a midfielder for club Willem II.
+Max de Waal (born 10 January 2002) is a Dutch professional footballer who plays as a forward or attacking midfielder.

 Club career

 Ajax

 De Waal began his football career with Always Forward, based in his hometown Hoorn, for whom he played until 2012.
 He also played for HV Veerhuys for three years while playing for Always Forward.
 He then moved to Hollandia for a year before moving to the renowned Ajax youth academy.
 In 2017–18, he made one appearance for the under-17 team.
 In the following season he established himself in the team and scored nine goals in 26 games.
 In 2019–20, De Waal mainly played for the under-19 team, including in the UEFA Youth League.

 He made his first appearance for Jong Ajax in the second-tier Eerste Divisie in a match against Jong PSV on 16 September 2019.
 He came on in the 69th minute for Alex Mendez and scored the 2–0 winner in stoppage time.
 During the season he was utilised once more in the Eerste Divisie.
 In the following season, he played more regularly for the Jong Ajax team.
 However, he would only signed his first professional contract with Jong Ajax in December 2020.